pytorch-labs/applied-ai/readme.md

 ### Applied AI repo
-For experiments and research on applied AI.
+For experiments and research on Applied AI.

 ### Projects